rouvinerh/tp/docs/DeveloperGuide.md

 #### Custom Exceptions

 The `CustomExceptions` class inherits from the `Exception` class from Java.
-This class is in charge of printing formatted errors.
+This class is responsible for printing formatted errors.

 The exceptions are further broken down into the following: